PredictiveMovement/predictivemovement/infra/README.md

     kubectl apply -f k8s/ghost-website
     ```

-  - After the pods are running you have to add the ghost and mariadb content for the website.
+  - After the pods are running you have to add the ghost and mariadb content for the website to the volumes used by the deployments.

-    Backup of data is available in [Google Drive - search for Predictive Movement Data folder](https://drive.google.com/drive/u/0/folders/1qIcIHCfp91TuBNyV7kja_VyqZekeoml_)
+    - Download the backups from [Google Drive - in the Predictive Movement/Data folder](https://drive.google.com/drive/u/0/folders/1qIcIHCfp91TuBNyV7kja_VyqZekeoml_)

-    - First download the backups and you are going to copy them into the pods.
-Since both deployments use volumes, this restore only has to be done once.

     - Retrieve the specific pod name for ghost or mariadb